70425

 Demolition of the atrium, fauces and two other rooms in this area occurred, including the falling of the painted fourth style plaster.

-See Garcia y Garcia, L., 2006.
+Garcia, L., 2006.
 Danni di guerra a Pompei.
 Rome: L’Erma di Bretschneider. (p.
 97)

-According to Frohlich, only slight faded traces of the lararium painting remain.
+According to Fröhlich, only slight faded traces of the lararium painting remain.

-See Fröhlich, T., 1991.
-Lararien und Fassadenbilder in den Vesuvstädten.
-Mainz: von Zabern. (p.286, L84)
+1991.
+Lararien und Fassadenbilder in den

 VII.4.25 Pompeii.
 September 2005.
 East wall of shop, remains of painting.